 'Now then, ladies and gentlemen.'
 In the era before television, the reassuring tones of Michael Joseph Savage, the first Labour prime minister, became familiar to the entire country through radio broadcasts.
-On 27 November 1935, soon after Labour's historic victory in the general election, Savage spoke to the nation over the 1YA radio station.
-Listen to this extract from his speech, about his hopes for Labour's term of government.
+On election night, 27 November 1935, Savage spoke from 1YA.
+Listen to this extract from his speech.

 An iconic photograph of Savage can be seen on the wall above this family eating dinner.
 This same image could once be found in the houses of Labour supporters throughout the country.

 Sound file from Radio New Zealand Sound Archives Ngā Taonga Kōrero.
 Any re-use of this audio is a breach of copyright.
 To request a copy of the recording, contact Sound Archives Ngā Taonga Kōrero (M. J. Savage – speech post-election victory, 27/11/35 by phone from 1YA/Reference number D468/2).

 Te whakamahi i tēnei tūemi

 Palmerston North City Library

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.